-- Total net position is \$233,941.
-The net position increased by \$53,166 for the year ended December 31, 2017. - The variability of the dollars received from the Emergency Medical Services (EMS) relief account (Seat Belt Grant funding) continues.
+- Total net position is \$242,163.
+The net position increased by \$8,222 for the year ended December 31, 2018. - The variability of the dollars received from the Emergency Medical Services (EMS) relief account (Seat Belt Grant funding) continues.
 The Region continues to budget the revenues based on the projection received from the Minnesota Emergency Medical Services Regulatory Board, (MNEMSRB).
 In addition, the Region continues to look for additional funding to fill the gap. - The contract for the Support Grant was renewed in July 2017 and ends June 30, 2019.
-The funding for this grant remains flat, and the Region anticipates that it will continue to do so. - The Region received additional funding in 2017 as follows: - Volunteer funds from the MNEMSRB of \$9,703.
-This funding ends June 30, 2018. - Opiate Antagonist Grant funds of \$36,000 as a subgrantee from the West Central Minnesota EMS Corporation.
-This subgrant agreement ends May 31, 2019.
+The funding for this grant remains flat, and the Region anticipates that it will continue to do so. - The Region received additional funding in 2018 as follows: - o Volunteer training funds from the MNEMSRB of \$9,703.
+This funding ended June 30, 2018. - o Opiate Antagonist Grant funds of \$26,501 as a subgrantee from the West Central Minnesota EMS Corporation.
+This subgrant agreement ends May 31, 2019. - The Region anticipates receiving more volunteer training funds from the MNEMSRB in 2019.